 ArcGIS blogs, articles, story maps, and technical papers

-- Read a series of introductory blogs for ortho mapping, including getting organized with a workspace, getting adjusted, and getting results.
+- Read a series of introductory blog articles about ortho mapping, including Getting Organized with a Workspace, Getting Adjusted, and Getting Results.

-- Watch a demo theater from Esri User Conference 2020 for demos and advice focused on aerial and satellite imagery.
+- Watch a demo theater from Esri User Conference 2020 for demonstrations and advice on aerial and satellite imagery.
 (27 minutes)

-- Use these ArcGIS REST API calls to control ortho mapping on a suitably configured server using remote web calls (use the Compute Sensor Model tool to perform block adjustment).
+- Use the ArcGIS REST API calls to control ortho mapping on a suitably configured server using remote web calls (use the Compute Sensor Model operation to perform block adjustment).

-Online places for the Esri community to connect, collaborate, and share experiences:
+Use the online imagery community to connect, collaborate, and share experiences:

 - Ask the ArcGIS Reality Community questions about creating digital aerial imagery products.